 Luciano, a 69-year-old man, suffered a fall that resulted in three non-healing wounds on his legs.

-After unsuccessful treatment and visits to various clinics, Lou was offered a new, natural way to heal chronic and acute wounds.
+After unsuccessful treatment and visits to various clinics, Lou was offered a new way to support cutaneous wound healing.

 In February 2019, Lou suffered a fall that resulted in three cuts on his legs – one on his left, and two on the right.

 In May 2019, Lou visited a wound care center to address the non-healing cuts.
-The scabs that formed over his cuts were removed, which caused the wounds to grow at an out-of-control rate.
+The scabs that formed over his cuts were removed, which caused the wounds to expand at a rapid rate.

 Soon after, Lou discovered that he developed an infection – MRSA (methicillin-resistant Staphylococcus aureus), a type of bacteria that is resistant to several antibiotics.
 Lou was prescribed antibiotics, but even still, the doctors were unable to heal his wounds.

-A few weeks later, Lou was sent to Valley Wound Care Specialists in Glendale, A.Z., where he was treated with ActiGraft, a revolutionary wound healing solution that promotes the body’s natural healing processes.
+A few weeks later, Lou was sent to Valley Wound Care Specialists in Glendale, A.Z., where he was treated with ActiGraft, an innovative wound management solution that supports the body’s natural healing processes.